 Family comes first can also mean a restriction on your long-term relationship goals.
 If your plan, for instance, is to eventually move abroad as a couple, your Colombian other half may feel the need of being close to their family (geographically speaking) the decisive factor.

 Ultimately, the most crucial thing is to be clear about intentions and how time is spent together and with others.
+If you get a visa and your cédula de extranjería, you’ll be allowed to stay in Colombia and also, travel to your hometown without loosing your stay permit.

 3. Many Colombians still adhere to ‘typical gender roles’